kazurayam/materialstore/docs/index.md

         -   <a href="#filetype" id="toc-filetype">FileType</a>
         -   <a href="#metadata" id="toc-metadata">Metadata</a>
         -   <a href="#types-of-objects-to-write" id="toc-types-of-objects-to-write">Types of objects to write</a>
-    -   <a href="#second-sample-write-an-image-with-metadata-source-url" id="toc-second-sample-write-an-image-with-metadata-source-url">Second sample: write an image with Metadata (source URL)</a>
+    -   <a href="#2nd-example-write-an-image-with-metadata" id="toc-2nd-example-write-an-image-with-metadata">2nd example: write an image with Metadata</a>
-        -   <a href="#t2metadatatest" id="toc-t2metadatatest">T2MetadataTest</a>
         -   <a href="#metadata-based-on-url-manually-created-metadata" id="toc-metadata-based-on-url-manually-created-metadata">Metadata based on URL &amp; manually created Metadata</a>
+        -   <a href="#order-of-key-value-pairs-in-metadata" id="toc-order-of-key-value-pairs-in-metadata">Order of key-value pairs in Metadata</a>
+        -   <a href="#metadata-explicitly-specified" id="toc-metadata-explicitly-specified">Metadata explicitly specified</a>
+    -   <a href="#3rd-example-writing-multiple-images" id="toc-3rd-example-writing-multiple-images">3rd example: writing multiple images</a>
+    -   <a href="#4th-example-retrieving-a-saved-material" id="toc-4th-example-retrieving-a-saved-material">4th example : retrieving a saved material</a>
+    -   <a href="#5th-example-selecting-a-materiallist" id="toc-5th-example-selecting-a-materiallist">5th example : Selecting a MaterialList</a>
+    -   <a href="#6th-example-generate-a-html-report-of-a-materiallist" id="toc-6th-example-generate-a-html-report-of-a-materiallist">6th example : generate a HTML report of a MaterialList</a>

 -   [API javadoc](https://kazurayam.github.io/materialstore/api/index.html)